sergey-novikov-ivr/vxml-grxml-js-validation/README.md

 # VXML / GRXML Validation Sample (Maven)

+There are a few problems for large and complicated IVR applications written in pure VoiceXML with integrations:

+- No proper unit testing – requires a full runtime (voice platform) to test
+- Limited debugging tools – no simple way to test the application locally on a desktop/laptop
+- Difficult automation – end-to-end testing requires telephony simulation
+- Easy to make mistakes in GRXML/VXML – verbose XML syntax, weak validation, and small errors (e.g., missing tags, incorrect grammar rules) can break the flow at runtime

 This project is a simple proof-of-concept demonstrating:

 - Static validation of VoiceXML (VXML)